 For organizations like Unbounce, competitive intelligence is entwined throughout the organization — and a key driver of results across multiple departments.

 So how did they get there?
 What drove Unbounce’s desire to leverage competitive intel to enable more than just the sales team?
-And what — or should we say who — is ensuring that there is organizational visibility and leadership buy-in for the competitive program?
+And what — or should we say who — ensures there is organizational visibility and leadership buy-in?

-When Fiona Finn, Director of Product Marketing at Unbounce, did her first deep dive into the competitive enablement program at Unbounce, it wasn’t the sales team that most leveraged the actionable insights available to them.
+When Fiona Finn, Director of Product Marketing at Unbounce, first dove into the competitive enablement program at Unbounce, it wasn’t just sales that craved content.
 It turned out that Unbounce’s product team was the one with an appetite for competitive intelligence.

 “I quickly did a bit of a search to see who are the most engaged viewers in the organization.
 I was so surprised to see that our product managers were way up there,” Fiona shared in a recent episode of the Competitive Enablement Show.
 “Of the seven most engaged individuals, I think five were within our product management team.”

-In fact, Unbounce’s UX and product teams were in the habit of checking out competitive battlecards in the discovery phase of a new product to determine where they were at in relation to the competition.
+Unbounce’s UX and product teams were already in the habit of checking out competitive battlecards in the discovery phase of a new product.

-Fiona says her team is constantly looking for ways to speed up the discovery process to bring products to market more efficiently.
-Using a Lean Canvas framework, with a section devoted to market landscape and competitive landscape analysis, inputs from product marketing are captured and used as a north star for how to differentiate.
+Fiona is constantly looking for ways to speed up the discovery process to bring products to market more efficiently.
+Using a Lean Canvas framework, with a section devoted to market landscape and competitive analysis, inputs from product marketing are used as a north star for how to differentiate.

-There’s nothing worse than fumbling to figure out how you’re differentiating when you’re already 60-70% of the way through building a product.
-That’s why Fiona took it upon herself, as the competitive expert, to help the product team differentiate from the ground up.
+There’s nothing worse than fumbling your differentiation strategy when you’re already 60-70% of the way through building a product.
+That’s why Fiona vowed to help the product team differentiate from the ground up.